Place name changes in Turkey: Armenian

+Syriac

-After the Assyrian genocide, the Assyrians of the region were either depopulated or massacred.
-Currently, there are 5, 000 Assyrians living in the region.
+Most Syriac name changes occurred in the southeast of Turkey near the Syrian border in the Tur Abdin region, and were changed from Neo-Aramaic (specifically Turoyo) to Turkish.
+After Sayfo, the Assyrian/Syriac Christians of the region were either depopulated or massacred.
+Currently, there are around 25-30,000 Assyrians who remain in Turkey, with 10-16% in Tur Abdin alone.

-Nişanyan estimates that 400 Assyrian geographical locations have been changed.
+Many Assyrian geographical name changes took place after the 1980 Turkish coup d'état, as part of nationalist efforts by the military-led government.
+Name changes were also extended to villages in the Tur Abdin region that were inhabited by the Mhallami, an Arabic-speaking tribal ethnic group who converted to Islam under pressure.
+Some examples of name changes include the villages of Dayro da-Slibo (Çatalçam, Dargeçit), Ḥāḥ (Anıtlı, Midyat), Bsorino (Haberli, İdil), and Kafro Tahtoyo (Elbeğendi, Midyat).
+In 2015, the village of Beth Kustan, Midyat was officially renamed to its original Syriac label from the Turkish "Alagöz", and was commemorated as an example to follow for other Assyrian villages in the region.

+Turkification policies impacting Assyrian villages in Turkey have previously been the subject of artistic protest, namely by Assyrian singer Habib Mousa.
+In one song, he sings about the village of Enhil, challenging actions by the government of Turkey in removing traces of the Assyrian heritage of Tur Abdin, while establishing himself and other "Enhiloye" as the village's leaders.
+Nişanyan estimates that 400 Assyrian geographical locations have had their Syriac names changed.

 Georgian and Laz

 The historical region of Tao-Klarjeti, which includes the modern provinces of Artvin, Rize, Ardahan and the northern part of Erzurum, has long been the center of Georgian culture and religion.
 Lazistan and Tao-Klarjeti, then part of the Georgian Principality of Samtskhe, was conquered by the Ottoman Empire in the middle of the 16th century.
 Due to linguistic differences, the new Ottoman administration in his records on Gurjistan Vilayet (Province of Georgia) adapted Georgian geographical names in Ottoman-Turkish style.
 Some geographical names were changed so drastically that it has become almost impossible to determine its original form.
 Geographical name changes by the Ottomans became intense in 1913.
 After the collapse of the Ottoman Empire in 1923, the new Turkish government continued old policy.
 The first attempts by Turkish republican officials to change Georgian geographical names began in 1925.
 The changes in geographical names periodically took place after 1959 and continued throughout of 20th century.
 Despite the fact that Georgians were making significant minority in the region, in 1927 the provincial council of Artvin banned Georgian language.
 The inhabitants however retained usage of old geographical names in colloquial speech.

-Between 1914 to 1990, Turkish semi-autonomous bureaucratic regimes changed 33% geographical names in Rize and 39% in Artvin.
+Between 1914 and 1990, Turkish semi-autonomous bureaucratic regimes changed 33% geographical names in Rize and 39% in Artvin.